Pavan-Parker/codeCitadel/notes/Real-Time-Bluetooth-Networks-ShapeTheWorld.md

 ADD R1, #1;     increment R1 by 1.
 STR R1, [R0];   store value in R1 into the address R0 is holding.
 ```

+`Assembler` converts the `assembly source code` into `object code`, which has machine level instructions to be executed by the processor.
+All the instructions in object